labor-digital/asset-building/docs/guide/ConfigV1.md

 Additionally, you can add a custom webpackConfig here as well.
 See the root webpackConfig for further details.

-Furthermore, you now have the option to suppress warnings during the build via the warningIgnorePattern, which is a RegExp.
+Furthermore, you now have the option to suppress warnings during the build via the warningsIgnorePattern, which is a RegExp.
 This is especially useful if you have certain warnings raising in a build, and you don't want the asset-building to exit with code 1.
 ```
 "labor": {